How to Evict a Tenant in Florida Without a Lease? Notice to Vacate.: A Comprehensive Guide from Florida Landlord Eviction Service.

 If the eviction is due to non-payment of rent, a three-day notice is required (excluding weekends and legal holidays).
 If the tenant fails to pay rent within this timeframe, the landlord can proceed with the eviction.

-Suppose the eviction is due to the tenant violating the lease terms or for other reasons, such as damaging the property or posing a health hazard.
+Suppose the tenant violates the lease terms or for other reasons, such as damaging the property or posing a health hazard.
 A seven-day notice is required.
 If the tenant does not remedy the situation or leave within this timeframe, the landlord can proceed with the eviction.

 If there is no lease, a notice to vacate is required.
 If the tenant does not remedy the situation or leave within this timeframe, the landlord can proceed with the eviction.